Let's Do It Again (1975 film)

 Let's Do It Again is a 1975 American action crime comedy film, starring Sidney Poitier and co-starring Bill Cosby and Jimmie Walker among an all-star black cast.
 The film, directed by Poitier, is about blue-collar workers who decide to rig a boxing match to raise money for their fraternal lodge.
 The song of the same name by The Staple Singers was featured as the opening and ending theme of the film, and as a result, the two have become commonly associated with each other.
 The production companies include Verdon Productions and The First Artists Production Company, Ltd., and distributed by Warner Bros.
+Pictures.
 The movie was filmed in two cities, Atlanta, Georgia and New Orleans, Louisiana, where most of the plot takes place.
 This was the second film pairing of Poitier and Cosby following Uptown Saturday Night, and followed by A Piece of the Action (1977).
 Of the three, Let's Do It Again has been the most successful both critically and commercially.
 Calvin Lockhart and Lee Chamberlin also appeared in Uptown Saturday Night.
 According to the American Film Institute, Let's Do It Again is not a sequel to Uptown Saturday Night.

 Plot

 Two friends, Billy Foster and Clyde Williams, need to quickly find a way to raise funds for their fraternal lodge, the Sons and Daughters of Shaka.
 It is incumbent on Billy to find the money because he is the treasurer of the struggling lodge.
 After Billy convinces Clyde that it is their best and quickest option, they decide to bring back a successful money-making scheme: Clyde's special ability of hypnosis (which he states that he learned during his time as a medic in the Army) allows the two to set up boxing matches and then maximize profits by going all in on the underdog.
 Billy and Clyde take their talents to New Orleans along with their wives, Beth and Dee Dee, to rig a boxing match; the competitor they are interested in is Bootney Farnsworth, a scrawny underdog boxer who is overwhelmed in the initial sparring matches.
 His difficulty to impress anyone, even his coach, makes the odds of him winning lower by the day.

-After watching Bootney struggle, Billy and Clyde sneak into Bootney's hotel room and hypnotize him into thinking he is a tough, strong fighter who cannot be beaten.
-They use what's left of the lodge's budget to place their bets with two notorious gangsters involved in a heated rivalry: the established Kansas City Mack, and the newcomer Biggie Smalls.
+After watching Bootney struggle, Billy and Clyde sneak into Bootney's hotel room and hypnotize him into thinking he is a strong fighter who cannot be beaten.
+They use what is left of the lodge's budget to place their bets with two rival gangsters: the established Kansas City Mack, and the newcomer Biggie Smalls.
 The hypnotized Bootney is transformed into a boxing phenomenon and easily defeats the champion, 40th Street Black, by KO.
-After the match, Clyde manages to get close enough to Bootney to de-hypnotize him, before he and Billy and their wives return to Atlanta.
+After the match, Clyde de-hypnotizes Bootney, before returning to Atlanta with Billy and their wives.